programminghistorian/jekyll/en/lessons/encoding-texts-tei-1.md

 ## Conclusions
 In this first part of the lesson, you have learned:
 1. What it means to encode a text
-2. What are XML and XML-TEI documents
+2. How to navigate XML and XML-TEI documents
+3. How to create a minimal TEI document

-The second part of this lesson is not yet available in English, but is forthcoming.
-In the [Spanish original of part 2](/es/lecciones/introduccion-a-tei-2), however, you can explore two examples of encoded texts in greater detail.
+This lesson is the first of two parts - the second part is not yet available in English, but is forthcoming.
+In the [Spanish original of Part 2](/es/lecciones/introduccion-a-tei-2), however, you can explore two examples of encoded texts in greater detail.

 ## Recommended Readings